eCommerce SEO: How We Grew Client Sales By 87%* In 6 Months (Case Study)

 …but just any old content won’t cut it.

-Cutting corners and simply copying or lightly re-wording content for your Collections, Categories, or Blog may be an easy way to quickly fill your site with content but it will harm your site’s chances of ranking.
+Cutting corners and simply copying or lightly re-wording content for your Collections, Categories, or Blog may be an easy way to quickly fill your site with content but it can potentially harm your site’s chances of ranking.

 Writing unique content may be a little time-consuming, but it’s worth the effort.